Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Results

+The statistical models performed well across multiple assessment criteria.
+Various diagnostics indicated that the models converged to the global posterior distribution, with most prior distributions having negligible impact on the results (Appendix \ref{model-fitting}).
+The models successfully recreated the original outbreak trajectory and out-of-sample data (Appendix \ref{LOOCV}).

-The statistical models also produced reasonable parameter estimates.
-In particular, the posterior distributions of attack density and emergence density (from a 10-inch diameter tree) are consistent with previous estimates (Figures \ref{fig:hist_attack} \& \ref{fig:emerge_hist}).
+The parameter estimates produced by the statistical models align with previous research (Table \ref{tab:pars_full}).
+The posterior distributions of attack density and emergence density (from a 10-inch diameter tree) are consistent with over over a dozen studies across British Columbia, Alberta, and the western United States (Figures \ref{fig:hist_attack} \& \ref{fig:emerge_hist}).
 The mean overstory density, 338 trees per acre or 835 trees per hectare, agrees with estimates from regenerating stands in southern British Columbia (\citealp{nigh2008density}, mean $=$ 893 stems/ha) and lodgepole-dominated stands in the U.S. Rocky Mountains (\citealp{pfeifer2011observations, meddens2011evaluating, meddens2012spatiotemporal}; mean $=$ 1065 stems/ha).
-The minimum susceptible tree diameter is estimated at 7.34 inches, which is consistent with the often-cited 8-inch (or 20 cm) threshold \citep{hopping1948relation, cole1969mountain, safranyik1988estimating}.
-The baseline dispersal mortality (i.e., 1-$s_0$) is 0.55, which is consistent with the 0.5--0.7 range provided by previous studies of bark beetles \citep{schmid1977spruce, safranyik1989mountain, latty2007pioneer, pope1980allocation}.
+The minimum susceptible tree diameter is estimated at 7.46 inches, which is consistent with the often-cited 8-inch (or 20 cm) threshold \citep{hopping1948relation, cole1969mountain, safranyik1988estimating}.
+The baseline dispersal mortality (i.e., 1-$s_0$) is 0.52, which is consistent with the 0.5--0.7 range provided by previous studies of bark beetles \citep{schmid1977spruce, safranyik1989mountain, latty2007pioneer, pope1980allocation}.
+Finally, the mean attack density of 71 females per square meter in the \citeauthor{klein1978attack} dataset is close to the optimal value of 60 females per square meter, proposed by \citet{raffa1983role}.